jessica lee photographer

 Santa walks past a discarded mask on December 22, 2021.

 2021 was definitely an improvement to 2020 for me and I created some of my strongest work this year.
 I am so grateful to all of the editors who hired me and gave me opportunities to prove myself.
-I know I am fortunate that I get to make art for a living and am thankful every day.
+I know I am fortunate that I get to photograph for a living and am thankful every day.
 I’m hoping that 2022 will finally be the year that we can travel more freely and gather without restrictions.
 In any case, we made it to the end of 2021.
 That deserves some celebration.
 Thanks for reading.
 See you in 2022!

 The only time I got on a plane this year was to go to Churchill, Manitoba, to photograph some polar bears and an electric tundra buggy for The Winnipeg Free Press.
 Never in a million years would I have predicted this trip at the start of 2021.